-Weeds are a significant threat to primary production, biodiversity and conservation values of Western Australia.
-Weeds increase the risk of fire, increase costs to infrastructure maintenance and reduce the amenity of recreation areas.
+Weeds also increase the risk of fire, increase costs to infrastructure maintenance and reduce the amenity of recreation areas.
 Some weeds have well documented and sometimes serious affects on human health.

 Sustainable land use is dependent on the retention of natural ecosystem functions to prevent natural resource degradation.
 Weeds have the potential to adversely alter ecosystem function, reduce primary industry productivity and profitability and seriously limit the long-term sustainability of all the State's agricultural and natural landscapes.